Project-LetsChat/LetsChat/docs/Login-Page-(s).md

 6. You're all set!

+#### Custom Login Page Template

+LetsChat has a page located in the <code>PREVIOUS</code> branch under the <code>Foundation</code> directory and in the <code>early1</code> sub-directory that can be used as a template for building a custom login page.
+You can find it <a href="https://github.com/BhargavEkbote/LetsChat/blob/PREVIOUS/Foundation/early1/early/index.html/">here</a>.

 #### Customise the custom login page (Optional):

 1. Link your custom <code>index.html</code> to the universal <code><a href="https://github.com/BhargavEkbote/LetsChat/wiki/style.css/">style.css</a></code> file: